 ENTERPRISE SUPPORT SCHEME (ESS)

 ESS is a major funding initiative under the Innovation and Technology Fund (ITF funding), which is designed to encourage the private sector to invest in research and development (R&D).
 Funding support of each approved project is up to HK$10 million and will be provided on a dollar-for-dollar matching basis.
 Project period should not be longer than 2 years.
 The funding recipient company will own all intellectual property rights arising from the project.
 Recoupment of Government's contribution is not required.
 Benefit sharing of commercialised R&D results would be non-mandatory.
-Project with an approved project period of 12 months or longer can apply for financial assistance under the Internship Programme to hire additional staff.
-Each project can hire up to 2 interns under ITF funding.
+Project with an approved project period of 12 months or longer is eligible to hire researchers and/ or postdoctoral talent to assist in the Project.

 The ESS funding recipient company can also apply for the Research and Development Cash Rebate Scheme to receive a cash rebate of up to 40% of the company’s expenditure in the project.
 Please refer to the Enterprise Support Scheme website for more details.

 TECHNOLOGY VOUCHER PROGRAMME (TVP)

 TVP aims to subsidise local small and medium enterprises (SMEs) in using technological services and solutions to improve productivity, or upgrade or transform their business processes.
 The programme will be implemented on a pilot basis for an initial period of three years from November 2016 with HK$500 million from the Innovation and Technology Fund.
 Please refer to the Technology Voucher Programme website for more details.